 A collaboration with Yana Wernicke.

-Zenkeri is a collaborative project about the repercussions of the life of German colonialist Georg August Zenker.
+Zenkeri is a project about the repercussions of the life of German colonialist Georg August Zenker.

 In 1889 the German botanist and gardener Georg August Zenker settled down in Bipindi, a small patch of land in the then German colony of "Kamerun".
 Here Zenker – who was raising a family with a woman from Togo – built a colonial style villa, established a plantation and worked as a botanist, collector and zoologist for museums in Berlin.
 His villa is still home to his descendants, who today live with the difficulty of reconciling their German and Cameroonian identities.

-Through interviews that we conducted with family members in Cameroon, France, Belgium and Germany, we came to understand that there are many questions that are still far from resolved.
-There seems to be a strong disconnect between the family’s personal historical narrative and the historians’ quasi official version.
+Through interviews that we conducted with family members in Cameroon, France, Belgium and Germany we came to understand that these questions are still far from resolved.
+The family is still looking for answers regarding their own identity and the memory of their forefather.
 With our portrait of the family Zenker we hope to raise larger questions surrounding the still palpable repercussions of German Colonialism in Africa and specifically Cameroon.